There were several vessels called HMS Nile over the years.Details of these other vessels are at the end of this section.

 Departed for Spithead and Plymouth.
 Paid off. |

-Commanded by Captain Henry Ducie Chads, later promoted Rear-Admiral when she became his flagship at Queenstown. |
+Commanded by Captain Henry Ducie Chads, later promoted Rear-Admiral and she became his flagship at Queenstown, Ireland.

 Spent 7 weeks in Greenock (River Clyde) as a show ship open to visitors. |

-Arrived on the Mersey for a similar visit, mooring very near the first HMS Conway then awaiting her first New Chums and official opening. |
+on the Mersey for a similar visit, mooring very near the first HMS

 Commanded by Captain Arthur Parry Eardley-Wilmot, flagship of Rear-Admiral Charles Talbot, Queenstown |